BenPatterson2/patterson-ben/README.md

 - Clients
-  Both the admin client and the main page client were creacted using [create-react-app](https://github.com/facebookincubator/create-react-app) cd into client or admin-client directories and you'll get all the tools you get with create-react-app
+  Both the admin client and the main page client were creacted using [create-react-app](https://github.com/facebookincubator/create-react-app) cd into client directory and you'll get all the tools you get with create-react-app

 - NPM workflows